neondatabase/postgresql_anonymizer/docs/static_masking.md

 When using multiple masking policies, you can simply add the policy name at the end of the static masking functions.

-For instance, if you defined a masking policy named "gdpr", you can apply it with
+For instance, if you defined a masking policy named "rgpd", you can apply it with

 ```sql
 SELECT anon.anonymize_table('customer','rgpd');